rebelsky/sams-assorted-musings-reflections/eng207-1b-prep.md

 > Write a five-to-six page piece.

 The structure of the assignment reveals both simplicity and complexity.
-We are mimicing parts of a professional piece of writing, but we are not to mimic the overall piece.
+We are mimicking parts of a professional piece of writing, but we are not to mimic the overall piece.
 Not so much chameleons as, um, something else.
-The twin tasks of identifying structural and stylistic elements and then attempting to replicate them should help us grow as writers, provided that those atttempts do not appear forced.
+The twin tasks of identifying structural and stylistic elements and then attempting to replicate them should help us grow as writers, provided that those attempts do not appear forced.

 What pieces can I choose between?
 That's more complicated than it